-I shall do further analysis on Tuesday, July 14.
+Lacking prospects, I shall do no further analysis on Tuesday, June 14.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.